-As winter winds down and spring gets a bit closer, it’s a good time to review tips to keep your belongings safe so all of your 2020 nature outings – whether they be hiking, biking, dog exercising or water activities – are fun and enjoyable.
+As the weather gets warmer and more people are visiting outdoor recreation sites, it’s a good time to review tips to keep your belongings safe so all of your 2020 nature outings are enjoyable.

 Here are five vehicle safety tips from the Forest Preserve’s police department: